 Discussion

-More detailed outline of Discussion – 12.2.2020

 Sudden, unexpected regime shifts represent a growing threat to aquatic systems as human impacts on these systems grow and erode system resilience.
 Our relatively simple model of a multispecies recreational fishery describes how understanding the ecological interactions between species can allow a manager to creatively manage a system to reach desired outcomes where a single species management approach is infeasible or unable to reach those outcomes.
+Here, we have illustrated how species interactions can result in non-linearity in a fisheries system, which can ultimately result in transition to alternative stable states.
+We further demonstrate how management interventions can be used to maintain stable states of a system through careful consideration of both human impacts and species interactions within the system.
+While species interactions have long been known to exert influence on a system, here we show how direct management can utilize those interactions in order to influence fishery outcomes.

 Managers are limited by political, monetary, mechanical, and technological constraints when confronting complex management problems.
-Most commonly, fishery managers turn to one of four different tools for preventing or mitigating the negative impacts of humans on the system.
+Most commonly, fishery managers turn to one of four different tools for preventing or mitigating the negative impacts of humans on the system; (1) Stocking, (2) harvest regulation (e.g., length and bag limits), (3) habitat modification, and (4) fishery closure (either temporary or permanent).
+While each of these management interventions has a history of success in certain circumstances, management response to disturbance and change in a system is not always straightforward.
+Often, these actions produce no response or a counterintuitive response when we don’t think about interactions between species (fig. 2).
+For example,

-Stocking

-Harvest regulation (length & bag limits)

-Habitat modification

-Fishery closure (temporary or permanent)

-These actions often produce no response or a counterintuitive response when we don’t think about interactions between species (fig. 2)

 2 examples – ineffective stocking and failure to recover in a closed fishery